SilvesterYu/DATS-SHU235-Information-Visualization-Labs/README.md

 (2) npm init (press Enter everytime if you just want the default values for all the fields.
 This is usually the case :)

 ## Week 4

+### src: a lift state up example using a smiley face
 using webpack live server

 run: